 Bilateral MCDK may be suspected on the 20 week antenatal ultrasound scan, which looks at your baby growing in the womb.
 MCDK may be suspected if one or both of the kidneys look different from usual.

-The scan also measures the amount of amniotic fluid (or liquor), the fluid that your baby floats in.
+The scan also measures the amount of amniotic fluid, the fluid that your baby floats in.
 The baby’s kidneys start making urine and pass this out into the amniotic fluid.
-This fluid protects your baby from getting hurt from the outside and helps his or her lungs mature so he or she is ready to breathe after birth.
+This fluid protects your baby from getting hurt from the outside and helps their lungs mature so they are ready to breathe after birth.

 If there is not enough amniotic fluid (oligohydramnios), this may be a sign that the kidneys are not working well, and that there may be problems breathing after birth.